-The purpose of the Maryland Department of Housing and Community Development’s multifamily energy efficiency improvement programs is to promote energy efficiency and affordability in the State’s multifamily rental housing developments for low and moderate income households.
-These improvements are intended to reduce a building’s energy use and lower utility bills for occupants and owners
+The purpose of the Maryland Department of Housing and Community Development’s Multifamily Energy Efficiency and Housing Affordability (MEEHA) program is to promote energy efficiency and affordability in the State’s multifamily rental housing developments for limited and moderate income households.
+These improvements are intended to reduce a building’s energy use and lower utility bills for occupants and owners.

 Eligible Utility Companies:

 - Baltimore Gas and Electric Company (BGE)

 The Maryland Department of Housing and Community Development has been allocated a total of $20.5 million (residential) and $5 million (commercial) for the 2021-2023 funding cycle.

 MEEHA funds are restricted to affordable multifamily rental properties with income or rent restrictions for a minimum of 20% of units for tenants with income at or below 80% of AMI.
 Eligible applicants include non-profit organizations, for-profit organizations and governmental entities.

 MEEHA energy funds are used for the purchase and installation of energy efficiency measures.
 Funds are issued to affordable housing owners or developers through a grant or loan (typically 0% interest and deferred payments for the term of the loan).

 The amount of MEEHA funding is determined in one of two ways: an energy audit conducted by a

 Qualified Energy Auditor or through the use of a

 Prescriptive List.
 In projects that complete an energy audit, funded measures are required to collectively meet a 1.1 Savings to Investment Ratio (SIR) and typical funding amounts range between $2,500 and $3,000 per unit depending on the type and age of the building.
 Funding for measures included in the prescriptive list is predetermined and cannot exceed $3,000 per unit.
 In each type of project, the funding may not cover the entire cost of the measure resulting in a cost share with the project Owner or Developer.